wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

 Visualization Builder is an intuitive tool that allows users to create customized visualizations without programming knowledge.
 It is beneficial for users who want to quickly generate visual representations of their data without extensive technical knowledge.

-As at the time of writing this document, this visualization is experimental.
+As of the time of writing this document, this visualization is experimental.
 The design and implementation are less mature than stable visualizations and might be subject to change.

+The steps below show how to use Visualization Builder to present :doc:`MITRE </user-manual/ruleset/mitre>` technique and tactics.

 Creating a Visualization Builder
 ''''''''''''''''''''''''''''''''

 #.
-From the **Visualize** tab, click **Create Visualization**, select the ``VisBuilder`` visualization format and use ``wazuh-alerts-*`` as the index pattern name.
+Click **Create new visualization** from the **Visualize** tab, select the **VisBuilder** visualization format and use ``wazuh-alerts-*`` as the index pattern name.

    .. thumbnail:: /images/wazuh-dashboard/custom-dashboards/create-visbuilder-visualization.png
       :align: center